top of page

 Marvel Vs. Capcom: Clash of Super Heroes for Arcades

 The most refined of the classic series.
-Only two new Marvel fighters and War Machine is a pallet swap, but Venom's mind blowing sprite animation makes up for it.
-Onslaught is the series best giant boss.
-Still hype after all these years.
+There are only two new Marvel fighters and War Machine is just a pallet swap, but Venom's mind blowing sprite animation more than makes up for it.
+Onslaught is the series best giant boss fight.
+It's still hype after all these years.

 Release: Jan 23, 1998